Cimpress-MCP/serilog-sinks-awscloudwatch/readme.md

 {
   LogGroupName = logGroupName,

-  // Pick on of the following
+  // Pick one of the following
   LogEventRenderer = MyCustomRenderer,
   TextFormatter = MyCustomTextFormatter,